Sabena Flight 503: Investigation

 After determining the angle of impact with the mountain, it was discovered that Flight 503 was 150° off course.
 After investigators calculated the flight path, the final moments of Flight 503 could be reconstructed from the moment it passed Viterbo.
-A number of watches found standing still at the crash site together with the radio messages and the speed of the aircraft, investigators could make a clear image of Flight 503's flight path.
+A number of watches found stopped at the crash site together with the radio messages and the speed of the aircraft, allowed investigators to construct a clear image of Flight 503's flight path.

 It shows that the pilots kept following their flight schedules and kept flying in a straight line.
-However the crew never noticed that the bad weather and the wind that was blowing from the west had blown the aircraft off course and straight to the mountain range.
+However the crew never noticed that the bad weather and the wind that was blowing from the west had blown the aircraft off course and towards the mountain range.
 On certain points in the Italian mountains the wind can be so strong that the aircraft was blown on a different course and that the radio-navigation tools on the medium wave couldn't offer the usual assistance which also explained the weak radio signals.
-In the end, the severe storm together with faulty navigation and a crew which were unfamiliar to the terrain proved to be fatal and send Flight 503 on a direct collision course with the mountain range without anyone realising it.
+In the end, the severe storm together with faulty navigation and a crew which were unfamiliar with the terrain proved to be fatal and send Flight 503 on a direct collision course with the mountain range without anyone realising it.